-Similarly, used motorhomes for sale will be a lot cheaper than new ones – and the price decreases with age.
-You can get used models for £18k and under, while new ones can set you back as much as £80k.
+Used motorhomes for sale in the UK are a lot cheaper than new ones, and these prices decrease with age.
+You can buy a used motorhome for £18k and under, while new ones can cost as much as £80k.
 This is the same as when buying a second-hand car.

 2. Motorhome insurance

 Much like a standard car, motorhomes require insurance.
 This is a legal requirement as it must be insured to be allowed on the roads.
 You also pay for coverage that looks at protecting things inside the motorhome, so it can all be rather confusing.
 Nevertheless, we can get some average figures for you.

 What is the average cost of motorhome insurance UK?